✓ Correct Food Systems

 Storage in conditions other than those stated by the manufacturer will invalidate the manufacturers date mark.

 The length of the use by time for foods can be determined by using storage trials to estimate the physical, chemical and microbiological stability of the food.This is best done by sending sample of food to a food testing laboratory.
-Correct Food Systems can assist you in sampling and interpreting microbiological test results.
+Correct Food Systems can assist you in sampling and interpreting microbiological test results. - Allergen warnings and declarations

-Review your allergen warning statements and declarations.
-The 9 most common food allergens and sulphite preservatives must be listed in the ingredients list, or in a separate statement on or near the food.
+The common food allergens and sulphite preservatives must be listed in the ingredients list, or in a separate statement on or near the food.
 Warning statements such as 'contains XXXX' or 'may contain traces of XXXX" must be clearly visible.
 Incorrect allergen information accounts for 32% of all food product recalls in Australia.

-Allergen labelling is required on all foods subject to the general labelling requirements of the Code under Chapter 1 of the Food Standards Code
+Allergen labelling is required on all foods subject to the general labelling requirements of the Code under Chapter 1 of the Food Standards Code,

 Where the food is for retail or catering purposes and is exempt from labelling, the required allergen information must either be displayed on, or in connection with the display of the food, or provided to the purchaser upon request.